akshay0611/tanjore-degree-coffee/README.md

 ## Acknowledgments 🌟

 - Built with ❤️ by [Akshay](https://github.com/akshay0611)
-- Inspired by the rich tradition of South Indian coffee culture ☕
+- Inspired by the rich tradition of South Indian coffee culture since 1942 ☕